elyall/whisk_linux_prebuilt/README.md

 # whisk
 Copy of nclack's whisk1.1.0 pre-built binaries for linux.
-Easier than compiling from source, and download links on Janelia's page are broken.
+Easier than compiling from source, download links on Janelia's page are broken, and made a couple minor fixes to address how the python module "whisk" is handled, as recommended by cxrodgers.

 ## Installation